nicsaliani/nicsaliani/README.md

 🔭 I’m currently working on:
 - FileFanner - a simplified Windows file explorer made in Python.
+- Batonna - a drawing app featuring a spinning baton as the brush.
+Made in Unity for mobile devices.

 🌱 I’m currently learning:
 - Python
+- C#

 ⚡ Fun facts:
 - I like to play classical piano as a hobby.